Household hazardous waste disposal

 - bleach

-- BBQ and camping fuel
+- barbeque and camping fuel

-- Compressed gas cylinders / propane tanks
+- compressed gas cylinders / propane tanks

 - chemical lawn fertilizers